 Exhibits aircraft debris including the aft pressure bulkhead, the malfunction regarded as the main cause of the JAL123 accident, the aft fuselage wreckage, cockpit voice recorder, passengers' personal belongings, newspaper reports, and photographs of the crash site.

 Features the history of aviation safety, which describes safety improvements based on lessons learned from accidents, and a panel describing actual cases of severe accident mitigation, etc.

 On August 12, 1985, JL123 (JA8119) took off to Osaka Itami Airport from Haneda Airport at 18:12 with 509 passengers and 15 crew members on board.

-At 18:24:35, just before reaching the cruising altitude of 24,000 feet (7,315m) and approaching the east coast of the Izu Peninsula, there was a booming noise and the aircraft experienced an emergency situation which had serious impact on its further flight.
+At 18:24:35, there was a booming noise just before reaching a cruising altitude of 24,000 feet (7,315 meters) and approaching the east coast of the Izu Peninsula.
+The aircraft was in an emergency situation, which made it difficult to continue the flight.

-The aft pressure bulkhead was ruptured and the pressurized air in the cabin blew out into the aft fuselage, blowing off the APU (Auxiliary Power Unit), portions of the tail cone and forcing a considerable part of the vertical stabilizer to break off.
-Simultaneously all four hydraulic systems were severed, rendering the flight control surfaces inoperable.
+The aft pressure bulkhead was ruptured and the pressurized air in the cabin blew out into the aft fuselage, blowing off the Auxiliary Power Unit (APU) and portions of the tail cone, forcing considerable part of the vertical stabilizer to break off.
+At the same time, all four hydraulic systems were severed, making the flight control surfaces inoperable.

-After that, the aircraft continued to fly with severe Dutch roll and phugoid motions for about 32 minutes, finally crashing at about 18:56 into the south ridge of Mount Osutaka (1,565m) near Ueno village, Tano Country in Gunma Prefecture.
+The aircraft continued to fly with severe Dutch roll and phugoid motions for about 32 minutes.
+Finally, at about 18:56 the aircraft crashed into the south ridge of Mount Osutaka (1,565 meters) near Ueno Village, Tano County in Gunma Prefecture.